 Episode 61

-Oklahoma Statewide Charter School Board v.
+Oral Argument: Oklahoma Statewide Charter School Board v.
 Drummond | Case No. 24-394 | Date Argued: 4/30/25

-Contrary to those precedents, the Oklahoma Supreme Court held that a state can exclude privately owned and operated religious charter schools from its charter-school program by enforcing state-law bans on "sectarian" and religiously affiliated charter schools.
+The Oklahoma Supreme Court held that a state can exclude privately owned and operated religious charter schools from its charter-school program by enforcing state-law bans on "sectarian" and religiously affiliated charter schools.
 The court also held that a charter school engages in state action for constitutional purposes when it contracts with the state to provide publicly funded education.

 1. Whether the academic and pedagogical choices of a privately owned and run school constitute state action simply because it contracts with the state to offer a free educational option for interested students.